jbush001/NyuziProcessor/tools/emulator/README.md

 A few other notes:

-- The simulator allocates 16MB of memory to the virtual machine, starting at address 0.
+- The emulator allocates 16MB of memory to the virtual machine, starting at address 0.
 This must be initialized with a memory image, encoded in hexadecimal in a format that is consistent with that expected by the Verilog $readmemh.
 This can be produced from an ELF file by using the elf2hex utility included